-CRN's BCA of baa1 reflects the bank's sound financial fundamentals, namely, its strong asset-quality performance, sound capitalisation, and stable retail deposit base and low reliance on wholesale funding.
-The bank's BCA also reflects its modest profitability levels and the limited geographical diversification of its franchise, which is concentrated in Navarra and its neighbouring regions.
-There are downside risks to the bank's credit profile, namely, in terms of asset quality and profitability, as a result of Spain's (Baa1 stable) deteriorating operating environment because of the coronavirus pandemic.
+CRN's BCA of baa1 reflects the bank's sound financial fundamentals, namely, its strong asset-quality performance, sound capitalisation, stable retail deposit base and low reliance on wholesale funding.
+The bank's BCA also reflects its modest profitability levels and the limited geographical diversification of its franchise, which is concentrated in Navarre and its neighbouring regions.